getdish/dish/docs/nate.md

 ---

+- have it round the focus of the map to the nearest citycenter if its close - so on san francisco, looks really nice if zoomed out a bit and we can show pins
 - spreadsheet view into all data next to a simple map
 - actually a full review card could show at bottom of map when restaurant opened all the way
 - RestaurantDetail social media links